dojonode/taiko-node-dashboard-docker/README.md

 **Proposers and provers**

 5. In the .env file make sure to change the `VITE_ENABLE_PROVER` and `VITE_ENABLE_PROPOSER` variables
-6. Fill in the node address in the settings
+6. Fill in the ethereum address(es) used for the node in the settings to view all the metrics

 <br/>